nschneble/js-superstack/README.md

 # JavaScript Superstack
-A ready-to-go JavaScript instance with front-end, database, and accouterments.
+A ready-to-go JavaScript app instance with front-end, database, and accouterments.

 ## 🚧 Under Construction 🚧